rickkk856/Archi-Mobile-APP/README.md

 ## How to Use?
 Download the repository and install `Archi-Mobile-APP.apk` on your phone.
 You may have to change configuration settings to allow instalation, or try it on a virtual machine.
-If you want to try the model on other platforms you may use the files on `tflite` folder
+If you want to try the model on other platforms you may use the files on `tflite` folder. _TIP: if you don't like the predictions try rotating the phone and upload the image, since most of the images are +- 16:9 format_

 ![Sem nome](https://user-images.githubusercontent.com/62864640/116631319-343c7f80-a92b-11eb-9f41-baa27735d362.png)